Patent Application for System to Locate Users on P2P Networks Refused under Section 3(k)

 From Algorithms To AI: Patentability Under The 2025 CRI Draft Guidelines

-From Algorithms To AI: Patentability Under The 2025 CRI Draft Guidelines Featured image for From Algorithms To AI: Patentability Under The 2025 CRI Draft Guidelines
+From Algorithms To AI: Patentability Under The 2025 CRI Draft Guidelines Featured image for article: From Algorithms To AI: Patentability Under The 2025 CRI Draft Guidelines

 The 2025 Draft CRI Guidelines issued by the Indian Patent Office refine the criteria for patentability of Computer Related Inventions (CRIs), emphasizing technical effect, inventive step, sufficiency of disclosure, and proper claim drafting for AI, blockchain, and emerging technologies.